dabbio/FlipTodo/README.md

 # FlipTodo
-Todo Angular application with auth
+Angular todo App with authentication

+By Dan Abbott